 Another fantastic way to enhance your marketing plan for an online course is to strengthen your position as a leading educator with a webinar.
 Short, focused webinars can be as simple to make as a basic YouTube video or podcast.

-Webinars can be much easier to create than most educators realise.
+Webinars can be much easier to create than most educators realize.
 You can follow a specific structured formula, and even use the content published elsewhere on your site to help guide your narrative.
 All you need is to create a few webinar scripts and distribute them over time.

 To promote your class with a webinar, create a presentation around 30 to 45 minutes long concerning a broad topic you discuss in your course.